dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/file-image-tag.md

 # CFileImageTag

 The CFileImageTag class represents an image tag that is associated with a file.
-It inherits from the CImageTag class and adds two attributes, a file path and a page number.
+It inherits from the CImageTag class and adds additional attributes.

 ## Definition